andyogah/data_science_capstone_project_1/README.md

 * To what accuracy can we predict the group name (gname) of terrorist attackers in the USA?
 * Are attacks in the US native breed or originating from other countries?
+* Can we compare predicition accuracy based on number of classes in a target variable?

 Things of notes here is:
 1. The original dataset is too large, and cannot be uploaded on here.
 It can be downloaded from http://www.start.umd.edu/gtd/ after filling out a form and providing personal information.
 However, i have an abridged version of the spreadsheet on here restricted to cases in the USA.